2018 Vietnam protests: Timeline of events

 Reuters reported that in central Ha Tinh province, thousands of people demonstrated peacefully against both laws.
 Protesters held signs that said “No leasing land to Chinese communists for even one day” or “Cybersecurity law kills freedom”.
 This was confirmed by three witnesses and livestream footages on Facebook.
 The demonstration lasted for two hours on Sunday morning without any clashes with the police.

 In Southern Vietnam however, on the same day, posts on social media and from multiple activists reported that authorities took some 180 people, including active protesters and passive observers, to Tao Dao stadium in Ho Chi Minh City.
 Some activists said that they were not protesting but were taken by authorities from their homes or cafes to the stadium anyway.
 Authorities searched and beat the detained.
 Many of those involved said they sustained injuries to the head, and some lost consciousness.
 One individual required long-term hospitalization for his injuries.

 18 June (Monday): Vietnamese police arrested eight more people from Binh Thuan, accusing them of disturbing public order, opposing officials and damaging state property.

-12 July: A court in Binh Thuan province jailed six Vietnamese over “disturbing public order” through their participation in the protests, with sentences between two to two and a half years each.
+12 July: A court in Binh Thuan province jailed six Vietnamese over “disturbing public order” through their participation in the protests, with sentences of two to two and a half years each.
 All six had admitted guilt during the one-day trial.
 In the same week, then-US Secretary of State Mike Pompeo encouraged a speedy resolution regarding the issue of Will Nguyen during meetings with Vietnamese officials in Hanoi.

 20 July: A Vietnamese court ordered the release and deportation of Will Nguyen immediately after his one-day trial on the same day.
 State-run newspaper Ho Chi Minh City Law reported that he was not given a prison sentence due to his admittance to his charged offences and sincerity.
 A spokesperson at the United States Embassy in Hanoi said in a statement that they were “pleased that the case of U.S. citizen William Nguyen has been resolved”.
 Mike Pompeo later tweeted that he was “tremendously pleased” that Nguyen would be returning home to his family.

-23 July: A court in Binh Thuan province jailed another ten Vietnamese protesters, aged between 18 and 43, over “causing public disorder”, with sentences between two to three and a half years each.
+23 July: A court in Binh Thuan province jailed another ten Vietnamese protesters, aged between 18 and 43, over “causing public disorder”, with sentences of two to three and a half years each.

 2 August: Reports stated that a protester, Hua Hoang Anh, died on 2 August after local police officers in Kien Giang Province interrogated him concerning his participation in the protests.
 Social media and nongovernmental organizations reported that there were many injuries to his body, including to his head, neck, and belly, possibly indicating torture.
 State-run media only stated that he had died.

+4 September: Huỳnh Trương Ca, a member of the Hiến Pháp group who organised protests in Ho Chi Minh City, is arrested.
+Over the next month, eight further members of Hiến Pháp are arrested.